ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 **Alison Robson (anon_br)** is a software engineer passionate about facilitating crypto adoption through enhanced user experience.
 You will find him helping out in the Portuguese community and wallet chats while building tools to help the user experience, such as the Paper Wallet and Ledger.

 **Anastasiia Sidorova** is the Ergo Foundation Treasurer.
-She graduated with a degree in “Mathematical methods in Economics” and worked as a banking analyst for four years before pivoting into hospitality; however, she has always been passionate about Analytics and Accounting.
+She graduated with a degree in "Mathematical methods in Economics" and worked as a banking analyst for four years before pivoting into hospitality; however, she has always been passionate about Analytics and Accounting.

 **Warwick (CW)** is the Marketing Officer for the Ergo Foundation.
 He was an active community member and was originally appointed Ergo Social Media Manager to build and maintain community engagement before joining the Foundation.
 He has over 13 years of experience in business and property investment and has been involved in crypto since 2015.